Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically, the Radeon R9 M270X should be just a bit faster than the Radeon R7 M260X in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically speaking, the Radeon R9 M270X will be 13% quicker than the Radeon R7 M260X in general, because of its greater data rate. (explain)

-Texel RateThe Radeon R9 M270X will be much (about 46%) faster with regards to texture filtering than the Radeon R7 M260X. (explain)
+Texel RateThe Radeon R9 M270X is a lot (about 46%) faster with regards to texture filtering than the Radeon R7 M260X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison